Rome With Kids

-The most important thing first: The entrance to St. Peter’s Basilica is free!
+The most important thing first: Entry to St. Peter’s Basilica is free!
 You do have to stand in line at the entrance, but the line moves pretty quickly.

 Even more exciting is the climb up to the dome.
 The entrance to the dome is to the right of the main entrance, so you’ll have to come out of St. Peter’s again.

 The ascent is by elevator, but once you reach the top you still have to climb about 300 steps.
-Well, who can count to 300?
+So, who can count to 300?

 From a height of around 100 meters, you’ll have a stunning 360-degree view of Vatican City and all of Rome.
 There are also restrooms and a small snack bar on the terrace.

 Unfortunately, due to the remaining 300 stairs after exiting the elevator, strollers cannot be taken up to the dome.

 Our tip: Days usually starts early with kids, which has its advantages in Rome.
 You should visit St. Peter’s Basilica as early as possible in the morning so that you can get inside quickly.